skylight-hq/skylight.digital/pages/brand/outreach/design_guidance.md

     <img class="w-100" src="/img/brand/outreach/guidelines.svg" alt="Example outreach material.
 A brief Pre-headline.
 Title Communicates Most Important Info.
 Intro text explains other useful information: Provide context to engage your audience, Outline what you’re trying to do, Explain why you’re doing it.
 Avoid too much text.
 Be clear and concise.
 Include a clear call to action!
 (You might provide a date/time.)">
   </div>
   <div class="grid__content" markdown="1">
-When creating Skylight assets for marketing and communications purposes, we have a few guidelines that we’d like you to follow.
+When creating Skylight assets for marketing and communications purposes, we have a few guidelines that we’d like you to follow:

 1. Effectively order your content so the audience knows the most important information.
 Headings use a bold Libre Franklin font.
-2. Ensure you’ve included a clear call to action.
+1. Ensure you’ve included a clear call to action.
 To add contrast with our primary sans serif font, we use Roboto Mono for certain text elements (e.g., call to action, navigation, pre-headline kicker).
-3. White space is important.
+1. White space is important.
 It allows the audience to focus on key details, visually highlights your content, and adds balance to your design.
-4. Images and text should complement each other.
+1. Images and text should complement each other.
 The text should be clear, easy to read, and minimal.
 Images should relate to the topic and help you use fewer words.
 {: .list--circle }
 </div>
 </div>